SfikasTeo/NixOS/README.md

 # NixOS
-A linux distribution based on the Nix package Manager.
+A linux distribution based on the **Nix package Manager**.
 The Nix Ecosystem is a collection of technologies designed to reproducibly build and declaratively configure and manage packages and systems as well as their dependencies.
-Nix purpose is reproducibility, based on a functional, declarative and a pure language, it minimizes the deviation of builded packages between systems.
+Nix purpose is **reproducibility**, based on a functional, declarative and a pure language, it minimizes the deviation of builded packages between systems.
-Packages throught the nix-env are installed at user level at /nix/store.
+Packages throught the nix-env are installed at user level at **/nix/store**.
 Disclaiming: The following information will be customized and specific for my set-up process.
 Alternating the guide to your needs is advisable.

 ## Starting up: The main resources that will be of use for the installation Guide